-Health forms can be provided at each physical examination.
-Please keep the original and distribute copies to schools or camps.
-If you find yourself in need of a health form in between physicals, you may be subject to a $5 processing fee.
-During the summer months, there is a high volume of college and health forms.
+Health forms are published to MyChart within 24 hours of your child's physical exam.
+You are able to print/save so that copies are readily available at any time.
+During the summer months, there is a high volume of college and other health forms.
 Please be patient - at this time, it can take up to 7-10 days for a form to be completed.
 For this process to be as efficient as possible, make sure that you have filled out all information that you can (ie: name, date of birth, etc.) before handing it in to the nurses for completion.

 MA Immunization Information System - effective January 2016

 We are pleased to announce that our office is now participating in the Massachusetts Immunization Information System (MIIS).
 The MIIS is the new statewide, electronic record-keeping system (or registry) that keeps track of your immunizations (shots).
 This new system will help us keep complete and accurate records of the shots that you or your children get from any doctor or healthcare provider in Massachusetts.
 It was developed by the Immunization Program at the Massachusetts Department of Public Health.
 Our startup with the MIIS is January 2016.
 Please note that although immunizations given in the past are not currently available, our vendor is working to correct this issue.

 - keep all of your immunization information together in one place for you & all your healthcare providers